 Under the LOSAP program, the fire service agency makes a contribution of not more than \$3,000 per year to the LOSAP account established for the benefit of each qualifying volunteer.
 If the volunteer meets certain vesting requirements, at a later time such as when the volunteer attains a certain age, the amount is in the LOSAP account will be paid to him or her.
 The contribution is not treated as compensation to the volunteer for tax purposes when contributed to the LOSAP.
 When paid, this deferred compensation is included in the volunteer's gross income and is taxed at that time.
 These amounts are not subject to employment taxes.
 These amounts are not reported on a W-2.
-It is generally believed that a LOSAP contribution does not trigger issues with PERS and is a "nominal fee" for wage/hour law purposes.
+It is generally believed that a LOSAP contribution is a "nominal fee" for wage/hour law purposes.
+A properly structured LOSAP program should not be considered "subject salary" for PERS purposes, so participation would not trigger reporting or contribution requirements.